josefarias/hotwire_combobox/README.md

 ### Configuring JS

-Before continuing, you should know whether your app is using importmaps or JS bundling in your asset pipeline.
+Before continuing, you should know whether your app is using importmaps or JS bundling.

 #### Importmaps